-I just had a look at the first n pages of Google for ‘cannabis landraces’.
-What an apocalyptic tidal wave of shite.
+I just had a look at the first pages of Google for ‘cannabis landraces’.
+What an apocalyptic tidal wave of nonsense.
 Landraces are getting hit by as much misinformation and disinformation as they are hybrid pollen.

-But let’s start with the term ‘landraces’, the unfortunate popular jargon for old-school strains.
-It’s enough that in our century there are smokers who are Nazis.
+But let’s start with this term ‘landrace’, which has become the unfortunate popular jargon for traditional cultigens.
+It’s enough that in our era there are smokers who are Nazis.
 Now you can’t even speak about these plants without sounding like Himmler yourself.
-Landraces! …sheesh—should I salute?
+Landraces! …should I salute?
 Various authoritative dictionaries state this unappealing word originated among Danish hog breeders of the 1930s.
 Along with the stink of pigsties, it certainly brings with it all the dark resonances of that godforsaken era.
 Its application to crops in fact dates to at least the 1890s.
-Regardless, it’s become the jargon of choice for distinguishing modern dope hybrids like Skunk No.1 from the region-specific traditional strains that produce old favourites like Afghan hashish, Nepali charas, or Thai ganja.
-I’d sooner say old-school cannabis or traditional cannabis.
+Regardless, it’s today’s word of choice for distinguishing modern hybrids like Skunk No.1 from the region-specific traditional plants that produce old favourites like Afghan hashish, Nepali charas, or Thai ganja.
+I’d sooner say old-school Cannabis or traditional Cannabis.
 But, for now at least, landraces it is.

-There’s a weird bullshit version of how all that went.
-It starts with the wrongheaded idea that landraces are wild.
+There’s a weird bogus version of how all that went.
+It starts with the wrongheaded notion that landraces are wild.
 Picture the Hippie Trail in reverse.
-In this bizarre myth, the hippies showed the Afghans how to create domesticated dope.
-Before that the Afghans were sowing seeds from wild plants.
+In this bizarre myth, the hippies showed the Afghans how to create domesticated pot.
+Before that, the Afghans were sowing seeds from wild plants.
 No, really.
 Worse still, the ‘sinsemilla technique’ was, I quote, ‘a Californian innovation’ taught to the Thais.
-In other words, at its most hardcore this is the idea that today’s global cannabis culture started in the ’60s with the white man enlightening ‘the natives’ about how to breed hashplants and grow sensi.
+In other words, at its most hardcore, this is the idea that today’s global cannabis culture started in the ’60s with the white man enlightening ‘the natives’ about how to breed hashplants and grow sensi.

-First, fuck that.
-Second, landraces are not ‘wild’ plants.
+Landraces are not wild plants.
 Far from it.
-Traditional dope is produced from domesticated cannabis.
+All fine traditional pot is produced from domesticated Cannabis.
 Domestication means farmers selecting plants for desired traits such as potency and aroma, and specific purposes, be it bud (ganja) or resin (charas).
 For landraces, this process of artificial selection has being going on for generations, and in regions such as Afghanistan or Nepal, for millennia, long before the hippies came along.
-In the unlikely event that you’re an old-timer who got to India before Allen Ginsberg, history’s original pot farmers are still old enough to be your great-great-great-great-great-great-grand-momma and then some.
+In the unlikely event that you’re an old-timer who got to India before Allen Ginsberg, history’s original cannabis farmers are still old enough to be your great-great-great-great-great-great-grand-momma and then some.

 High-grade ganja and charas didn’t just happen naturally.
 They’re a coproduction by nature and humanity.
-Traditional breeding is significantly less intensive than that received by modern dope hybrids, which owe their intensity to so-called ‘cloning’, but it absolutely is artificial selection, a conscious direction by human desire and attention.
+Traditional selection is significantly less intensive than that received by modern hybrids, which owe their qualities to so-called ‘cloning’.
+But it absolutely is artificial selection, a conscious or unconscious direction by human desire and attention.

 Let’s start with ganja, which means seedless or semi-seedless bud.
 Sinsemilla is an Asian innovation, most likely from tropical or subtropical India.
 Smoke some good Thai.
 Look at the cannabinoid profile of a standout first-generation plant from South India.
 Farmers and smokers in traditional ganja-growing regions know how to work a strain.
 You keep the seeds from the year’s best buds to sow next season.
 That’s it.
 Artificial selection.
 Domestication.
 These are plants intended for use as flowering tops.
 That’s why good Manipuri or Lao ganja has those compelling scents and flavours.
 Why when you smoke it, it sends you to the moon.

 In the Himalaya or Hindu Kush, the picture is slightly different.
-The selective pressure on a strain purposed for resin production is less intensive.
-Search through a crop of a ganja landrace, and if the strain is any good, it won’t take you long to a find a plant with double-digits THC.
+The selective pressure on a plant purposed for resin production is less intensive.
+Search through a crop of a ganja landrace, and if it’s any good, it won’t take you long to a find a plant with double-digits THC.
 But the same hunt through a strain straight from Afghanistan or Lebanon, a first-generation resin landrace, will take you a while, unless you’re very lucky.
-Likely many individual plants will be high in CBD with little or no THC.
+In Lebanese landraces, some individual plants will be high in CBD with little or no THC.
 Others will be balanced, but still with THC seldom out of the single-digits.
 A potent old-school hashplant requires time to track down and several generations to develop.
-But let’s be clear: this claim that the Afghans were cultivating wild weed is plain ignorant.
+But let’s be clear: this claim that the Afghans were cultivating wild weed is plain nonsense.

-This goes even for jungli, the feral South Asian cannabis famed for its Himalayan hand-rubbed resin.
-Jungli is wild in name only.
-It’s no coincidence that the best jungli is found nearby to fields of the best domesticated charas strains, either in time or space.
-Chandrakani is known to jungli connoisseurs for its wild stands.
-No surprise, it’s a mountain pass surrounded by the top charas villages of Parvati and Kullu valleys.
+This goes even for jungli, the wild-type South Asian Cannabis famed for Himalayan hand-rubbed resin.
+In practice, good jungli is wild in name only.
+The best jungli charas comes from stands found nearby fields of the best domesticated charas plants, either in time or space.
+Chandrakani Pass is famed among jungli connoisseurs.
+No surprise, it’s surrounded by the top charas villages of Parvati and Kullu valleys.
 In reality, this is what botanists call a crop–weed complex, a spectrum with domesticated populations at one end and ruderal at the other, swapping and reswapping pollen.
 The finer qualities of resin from jungli plants are down to desirable traits inherited from their pampered cousins—in other words, artificial selection.
-If you doubt that, try resin from feral stands in an area where there’s no history of dope cultivation.
+If you doubt that, try resin from wild-type stands in an area where there’s no history of cultivation.

-Cannabis is what’s called a cultigen.
-It’s a crop for which there’s no identifiable wild ancestor.
+Cannabis is what’s called a cultigen, in the sense of a crop for which there’s no identified wild ancestor.
 Vavilov realized this back in the ’20s.
-Throughout its Eurasian homeland, all spontaneous populations of cannabis have been affected by their domesticated relatives, innevitably.
-There’s a genetic continuum, domesticated to ruderal.
-A true wild ancestor is yet to be found.
-In this sense, Cannabis ruderalis has to date only existed as a putative origin species, a hypothesis, an idea.
-Bottom line: ganja and charas landraces are domesticated crops cultivated by traditional methods.
+Throughout its Eurasian homeland, all uncultivated populations of Cannabis have been affected by their domesticated relatives, innevitably.
+There’s a genetic continuum, domesticated to ‘wild’.
+A true primeval ancestor is yet to be found and likely never will be.
+In this sense—the sense posited by Clarke and Merlin—Cannabis ruderalis has to date only existed as a putative origin species, a hypothesis, an idea.
+Bottom line: ganja and charas landraces are traditional domesticates cultivated by traditional methods.
 I’ll come back to the question of modern hybrids and heirlooms later.
-But this, I hope, puts to bed the notion that landrace strains are wild.
+But this, I hope, puts to bed the notion that landraces are wild.